 Other special revenue funds have been established by law to receive specified revenues that are appropriated to departments, boards and/or commissions for payment of their operating and administrative costs.
-Such funds include the Game, Fish, Boat, Banking Department, Milk Marketing, State Farm Products Show, Environmental Stewardship, State Racing, State Lottery, and Tobacco Settlement Funds.
+Such funds include the

+Game, Fish, Boat, Banking Department, Milk Marketing, State Farm Products Show, Environmental Stewardship, State Racing, State Lottery, and Tobacco Settlement Funds.
 Some of these special revenue funds are required to transfer excess revenues to the General Fund, and some receive funding, in addition to their specified revenues, through appropriations from the General Fund.

 The State Lottery Fund is a special revenue fund for the receipt of lottery ticket sales and lottery licenses and fees.
-Its revenues, after payment of prizes, are dedicated to paying the costs of programs benefiting the elderly in Pennsylvania.
+Its revenues, after payment of prizes, are dedicated to paying the costs of programs benefiting the elderly and handicapped in Pennsylvania.

 The Tobacco Settlement Fund is a special revenue fund established to receive tobacco litigation settlement payments paid to the Commonwealth.
 The Commonwealth is one of forty-six states that settled certain smoking-related litigation in a November 1998 master settlement agreement with participating tobacco product manufacturers (the "Tobacco MSA").
 Under the Tobacco MSA the Commonwealth is entitled to receive a portion of payments made pursuant to the Tobacco MSA by tobacco product manufacturers participating in the Tobacco MSA.
-As of June 30, 2001, the Commonwealth had received approximately \$809 million in payments under the Tobacco MSA.
+As of June 30, 2002, the Commonwealth had received approximately \$1.2 billion in payments under the Tobacco MSA.
 Most revenues to the Tobacco Settlement Fund are subject to annual appropriation by the General Assembly and approval by the Governor.

-The Tax Stabilization Reserve Fund is a special revenue fund established in 1986 that receives a statutorily determined portion of the budgetary basis fiscal year-end surplus of the General Fund and all proceeds from the disposition of assets of the Commonwealth not designated for deposit elsewhere.
-The Tax Stabilization Reserve Fund is to be used for emergencies threatening the health, safety or welfare of citizens or to offset unanticipated revenue shortfalls due to economic downturns.
+The Tax Stabilization Reserve Fund and the Budget Stabilization Reserve Fund that replaced the Tax Stabilization Reserve Fund following its abolishment in 2002 are special revenue funds designated to receive a statutorily determined portion of the budgetary basis fiscal year-end surplus of the General Fund.
+The Budget Stabilization Reserve Fund was established in July 2002 after the Tax Stabilization Reserve Fund was abolished and its balance transferred to the General Fund for the 2002 fiscal year budget.
+The Budget Stabilization Reserve Fund is to be used for emergencies threatening the health, safety or welfare of citizens or during downturns in the economy that result in significant unanticipated revenue shortfalls not able to be addressed through the normal budget process.
 Assets of the fund may be used upon recommendation by the Governor and an approving vote by two-thirds of the members of each house of the General Assembly.
-For GAAP reporting purposes, the Tax Stabilization Reserve Fund is reported as a fund balance reservation under the General Fund category.
-Prior to fiscal year 1999, the Tax Stabilization Reserve Fund was reported, on a GAAP basis, as a designation of the General Fund unreserved fund balance.
+For GAAP reporting purposes, the Budget Stabilization Reserve Fund (previously the Tax Stabilization Reserve Fund) has been reported as a fund balance reservation under the General Fund category since fiscal year 1999.
+Prior to that fiscal year, the Tax Stabilization Reserve Fund was reported, on a GAAP basis, as a designation of the General Fund unreserved fund balance.
+See "Tax Stabilization Reserve Fund and Budget Stabilization Reserve Fund."